bcdaniels/CAS-503-Collectives/boids/README.md

 ### 3. Alignment

 Finally, each boid tries to match the vector (speed and direction) of the other boids around it.
-Again, you can control how quickly they try to match vectors using the `centeringFactor` variable.
+Again, you can control how quickly they try to match vectors using the `matchingFactor` variable.
 In the demo, you can adjust this from 0 to 0.1 with the "coherence" slider.

 ## Visual range